jeffersonsimaogoncalves/laravel-10-adminlte/README.md

 ## About This Repo

 This project is made in Laravel version 10.
 In this project i used a Admin LTE with breeze installtion.
-User have not to worry about assetes & folder path for admin side.Created for basic e-commerce project admin.Added the basic modules.
+User have not to worry about assetes & folder path for admin side.Created for basic e-commerce project admin.Added the basic modules.Dont forgot to star this repo.

 ## Installation & usage
 - For Install you have to clone this repo or you can fire this command as well.